The Ultimate Travel Guide to Bagan, Myanmar The Ultimate Travel Guide to Bagan, Myanmar

 The Ultimate Travel Guide to Bagan, Myanmar

 One of the most fairytale-like places in the world is Bagan in Myanmar (Burma).
-If you like Angkor Wat in Cambodia or Cappadocia in Turkey then you are definitely going to love Bagan.
-The area contains 2200+ small and big temples (pagodas) and looks like an African country when biking around.
-Bagan earned the UNESCO World Heritage status in July 2019 and this Bagan Guide will help you plan your days.
+If you like Angkor Wat in Cambodia or Cappadocia in Turkey, then you are definitely going to love Bagan.
+This area contains 2200+ small and big temples (pagodas) and looks just like an African country when you bike around.
+Bagan earned the UNESCO World Heritage status in July 2019, and it’s easy to see why.
+Use this complete travel guide to plan your trip to Bagan, Myanmar.

 6 Things to do in Bagan, Myanmar

-We highly recommend you to book at least 3 nights in Bagan.
-Getting to Bagan can be done by bus, train, taxi or airplane.
-They all drain energy and time.
-With 3 nights you can experience at least 2 sunrises and sunsets.
+We highly recommend you book at least 3 nights in Bagan.
+Getting to Bagan can be done by bus, train, taxi, or airplane, but they all take energy and time.
+With 3 nights, you can experience at least 2 sunrises and sunsets.
 Bagan is the most popular stop on a route through Myanmar.
+Discover all the best things to do in Bagan, Myanmar.

 What’s more magical than waking up, floating between the temples while you slowly feel the comfortable heat of the rising sun on your face?
 A balloon ride in the morning is something you don’t want to miss in Bagan, Myanmar.